Raviv-Herrera/Raviv-Herrera/README.md

 ---

 ### 🎓 MSc Thesis

 My master’s thesis focused on **characterizing power-law distributions in financial markets** and improving the estimation of their parameters in heavy-tailed data.

-The goal of this research was to gain a deeper understanding of **extreme events and tail behavior in stock returns**, enabling more accurate modeling of **market risk** and better **calibration of option pricing models**.
+**Main objectives:**
+- Understand **extreme events and tail behavior** in stock returns.
+- Improve modeling of **market risk** and **rare phenomena**.
+- Enhance **calibration of option pricing models** through better tail estimation.

-The work combined analytical derivations, Monte Carlo simulations, and empirical validation on real-world equity data.
+The research combined analytical derivations, Monte Carlo simulations, and empirical validation on real-world equity data.

 ### 🌐 Find Me